-Pu ll of the future 1.
-Automation and Labor: intensifying debate on the "right" relationship between machine and human labor.
-2. Prefab Approach: move to more of construction working being done offsite and shipped to and assembled onsite.
-3. Shifting Sense of Place: growing ability to "virtualize" nearly everything raises questions about the role of physical spaces.
-4. Smartness: the growing capability to add intelligence to any item and link into connected networks and make use of resulting data.
-5. Net Plus: evolution of social responsibility from being "bad" to neutral to becoming a net benefit
+Pull of the future

-6. 3D Printing: emerging paradigm shift to manufacturing from the "bottom-up" influences construction.
+- 1. Automation and Labor: intensifying debate on the "right" relationship between machine and human labor. - 2.
+Prefab Approach: moving to more of construction working being done offsite and shipped to and assembled onsite. - 3.
+Shifting Sense of Place: growing ability to "virtualize" nearly everything raises questions about the role of physical spaces. - 4.
+Smartness: growing capability to add intelligence to any item and link into connected networks and make use of resulting data. - 5.
+Net Plus: evolving social responsibility from being "bad" to neutral to becoming a net benefit. - 6.
+3D Printing: emerging paradigm shift to manufacturing from the "bottom-up" influences construction.